knyete/Micropython-scheduler/README.md

 alphanumeric LCD displays.

 Author: Peter Hinch
+V1.07 11th Aug 2016.
+Thread status method added.
 V1.06 28th July 2016.
 Optional heartbeat LED on Pyboard and ESP8266.
 V1.05 19th May 2016.
 Uses utime for improved portability.
 See Porting below.
 API change: owing to utime's ``ticks_us()`` rollover the maximum time delay is reduced from 1073 to 536 seconds.
 For arbitrary delays use ``yield from wait()`` as before.